 11. Marion Cultural Alliance shall work with the City on the review and analysis of diversity, equity, and access issues including underserved neighborhoods.

 12. Marion Cultural Alliance shall work with the City on coordinating partners defined in the Community Cultural Arts plan on place-making redevelopment opportunities to incorporate best practices.

-.